oracle/nosql-node-sdk/doc/guides/connect-on-prem.md

 ## Configuring the SDK

-To use the SDK with On-Premise Oracle NoSQL Database you need the following
+To use the SDK with the On-Premise Oracle NoSQL Database you need the following
 components:

 1. Running instance of Oracle NoSQL Database.
-See *Prerequisites* section.
+See [Prerequisites](#prereq).
 2. Oracle NoSQL Database Proxy.
-The proxy is the middle tier that lets Oracle NoSQL Database drivers to communicate with NoSQL database cluster.
+The proxy is the middle tier that lets Oracle NoSQL Database drivers communicate with the database.
 See [Oracle NoSQL Database Proxy](https://docs.oracle.com/en/database/other-databases/nosql-database/19.5/admin/proxy.html) for information on how to configure and run the proxy.

-Oracle NoSQL Database instance may be configured and run in secure or non-secure mode.
+A Oracle NoSQL Database instance may be configured and run in secure or non-secure mode.
 Secure mode is recommended.
 See [Oracle NoSQL Database Security Guide](https://docs.oracle.com/en/database/other-databases/nosql-database/19.5/security/index.html) on security concepts and configuration.
 Correspondingly, the proxy can be configured and used with [secure kvstore](https://docs.oracle.com/en/database/other-databases/nosql-database/19.5/admin/secure-proxy.html) or
 [non-secure kvstore](https://docs.oracle.com/en/database/other-databases/nosql-database/19.5/admin/non-secure-proxy.html).

-Oracle NoSQL Node.js driver will connect and use running NoSQL database via the proxy.
+Your application  will connect and use a running NoSQL database via the proxy service.
 The following sections describe information required in non-secure and secure modes.

 ### Configuring the SDK for non-secure kvstore

-In non-secure mode, the driver communicates with the proxy via HTTP protocol.
+In non-secure mode, the driver communicates with the proxy via the HTTP protocol.
 The only information required is the communication *endpoint*.
 For on-premise NoSQL Database, the endpoint specifies the url of the proxy, in the form *http://proxy_host:proxy_http_port*.
 For example: